akelleh/causality/README.md

-# Causal Inference
+## Causal Inference

-The package will contain various algorithms for inferring causal DAGs.
+The `causality.inference` module will contain various algorithms for inferring causal DAGs.
 Currently (2016/01/23), the only algorithm implemented is the IC\* algorithm from Pearl (2000).
 It has decent test coverage, but feel free to write some more!
 I've left some stubs in `tests/unit/test\_IC.py`.

 To run a graph search on a dataset, you can use the algorithms like (using IC\* as an example):